Common Reading Resource Guide

 Though you may have already read the stories, be sure to review what the students are reading for your class meeting.
 Make a list of what you would like your students to learn from this exercise in order of importance.

 For instance, you might prioritize that students understand what they read.

 Perhaps you have selected several themes in the stories as your focus.
-You might choose scenes that relate to poverty, stereotypes, or the power of community.
+You might choose scenes that relate to collegiality, perseverance, or the influence of mentors.

 You might also ask students to respond to a specific quotation or passage.

 Jot down a few notes so you can access them easily during your class discussion.